World of Music, Arts and Dance: Previous UK locations

+2007 took place in the grounds of Charlton Park, a stately home in Wiltshire annually until 2024 (with 2020 and 2021 being canceled due to the COVID-19 pandemic).
+The arena held at least 5 main stages with a further one in the Arboretum.
+An old fashioned steam fair, global market, children's area, wellbeing section was also found on the WOMAD UK festival site.

+WOMAD Charlton Park fell on the last complete weekend in July.
+In 2019 the capacity of the festival was 40,000.

 WOMAD came to Bristol Zoo in 2011, with a subsequent event in 2012.
 A boycott of the 2012 event was called for by the Captive Animals Protection Society because of concerns that noise from the festival could affect the animals' welfare.

 2011 event (£20 adults over 15, children 3-14 £5, under 3 free):